IP addresses for the firewall allowlist

 Genesys-owned /20 and /21 CIDR IP address ranges for public facing media services.

-Genesys Cloud uses the CIDR IP address ranges in the majority our supported regions.
+Genesys Cloud uses the CIDR IP address ranges in most supported regions.
 For more information, see Cloud media services CIDR IP address range.

 Google Google publishes a complete list of the IP ranges that it makes available to users in goog.json.